Skip to main content

 1. Navigate to Data > Datasets.

-3. Configure and Manage the Dataset as needed.
+3. Configure and manage the dataset as needed.

 You'll find configuration options under three main tabs: Design, Analyze, and Activity Log.